An organic hideaway in Mozambique

 - Early mornings, rising with the sun and taking a few meditative moments on the deck to breathe in the pink sky.
 Sipping on a hot rooibos or ginger brew as you stroll along the deck towards the pool, dipping in to complete a few laps before the coconuts have been chopped open and their water served chilled in a glass.

 - Late afternoons, sailing with the setting sun on the dhow, listening to the hum and drum of Salif Keita’s tones whilst snacking on crispy coconut peels blanched in soy sauce and clutching a flute filled to the brim with champagne.
-Sailing home to the sight of the lanterns all lit up and the lovely smiles of (Obert And Jeremiah) welcoming you back.
+Sailing home to the sight of the lanterns all lit up and the lovely smiles of (Obert and Jeremiah) welcoming you back.

 - The roots of Sussurro’s ethos that’s pertinent to the culture of its community where everything is African and championed as being African, sustainable, eco-aware and consciously remapping a lesser navigated yet more enriching way to travel.